- Parents Home

 Because so many viruses cause colds, there isn't a vaccine to protect against them.
 To help avoid catching one, kids should:

-sneeze or cough into a tissue or their elbow, not into their hands
+- sneeze or cough into a tissue or their elbow, not into their hands

-not share towels, drinking glasses, or eating utensils with someone who has a cold
+- not share towels, drinking glasses, or eating utensils with someone who has a cold

-not pick up other people's used tissues
+- not pick up other people's used tissues

 Experts aren't sure whether taking extra zinc or vitamin C can limit how long cold symptoms last or how severe they become, but large doses taken every day can cause negative side effects.
 Studies on herbal remedies, like echinacea, are either negative or aren't conclusive.
-Few properly-designed scientific studies of these treatments have been done in kids.
+Few good scientific studies of these treatments have been done in kids.

 Talk to your doctor before you give your child any herbal remedy or more than the recommended daily allowance (RDA) of any vitamin or supplement.

-put saline (saltwater) drops in the nostrils to relieve nasal congestion
+- Put saline (saltwater) drops in the nostrils to relieve nasal congestion.

-dab petroleum jelly on the skin under the nose to soothe rawness
+- Dab petroleum jelly on the skin under the nose to soothe rawness.

-run a warm bath or use a heating pad to soothe aches and pains
+- Run a warm bath or use a heating pad to soothe aches and pains.

-run a hot shower to create a steam-filled bathroom where your child can sit to help clear stuffiness
+- Run a hot shower to create a steam-filled bathroom where your child can sit to help clear stuffiness.

 What about chicken soup?
 There's no real proof that eating it can cure a cold, but sick people have been swearing by it for more than 800 years.
 Chicken soup contains a mucus-thinning amino acid called cysteine, and some research shows that chicken soup helps control congestion-causing white cells, called neutrophils.

 The best plan, though, is not to worry about whether to "feed a cold" or "starve a fever."
-Just make sure your child eats when hungry and drinks plenty of fluids like water or juice to help replace the fluids lost during a fever or from mucus production.
+Just make sure your child eats when hungry and drinks plenty of liquids like water or juice to help replace the fluids lost during a fever or from mucus production.

-When to Call the Doctor
+When Should I Call the Doctor?

-Always call the doctor if you think your child might have more than a cold, your child gets worse instead of better, or if your child has any of these symptoms:
+Always call the doctor if you think your child might have more than a cold, your child gets worse instead of better, or if your child:

-coughing up a lot of mucus
+- coughs up a lot of mucus

-shortness of breath
+- is short of breath

-increasing headache or facial or throat pain
+- has facial or throat pain that gets worse

-fever of 103°F (39.3°C) or higher, or a fever of 101°F (38.0°C) or higher that lasts for more than a day
+- has fever of 103°F (39.3°C) or higher, or a fever of 101°F (38.0°C) or higher that lasts for more than a day

-chest or stomach pain
+- has chest or stomach pain

-swollen glands (lymph nodes) in the neck
+- has swollen glands (lymph nodes) in the neck

 Keeping up regular activities like going to school probably won't make a cold any worse.
 But it will increase the likelihood that the cold will spread to classmates or friends.
 So you might want to put some daily routines aside until your child is feeling better.